Remi-C/Remi-C.github.io/index.md

 My [Ph.D]({{ site.baseurl }}{% post_url 2016-09-12-Inverse_procedural_street_modelling %}) was about inverse procedural street modelling, and was divided in roughly three parts:
  - one part to generate/edit a street model in database called [StreetGen]({{ site.baseurl }}{% post_url 2016-01-01-streetgen %}),  [videos](https://www.youtube.com/channel/UCn4KJ6gBgPuVQV3suF4QbjQ) using postgres/postgis.
  -  one part to deal with massive point cloud in database [Point Cloud Server]({{ site.baseurl }}{% post_url 2016-02-01-point_cloud_server %}) and [Implicit LOD]({{ site.baseurl }}{% post_url 2016-02-02-implicit_lod %}) .
- - and one optimisation part to fit a street model to observations extracted from mobile mapping street images/point cloud (chap.
+ - and one optimization part to fit a street model to observations extracted from mobile mapping street images/point cloud (chap.
 5 in thesis).

 I started freelance [consulting and training](./consulting_and_training) on subjects related to my PhD.